Plano Drug Crimes Attorney

 - Ketamine (Special K)

-You can also be charged with a drug crime even if you are involved with
+You can also be charged with a drug crime if you are found with certain

-with certain painkillers, sedatives, barbiturates, etc., you can still
+sedatives, barbiturates, etc., you can still face serious penalties.

 If you have been charged with a narcotics offense in Texas, it is in your